Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/LowEntropy-HCMUSCTF2025.md

 <br>

-Firsly, we can use LLL to find some small r1, r2 where
+First, we can use LLL to find some small r1, r2 where

 $$r_1 \cdot n_1 \equiv r_2 \cdot n_2 \pmod 2^{880}$$